Mummy Mountain's Knees

 North Loop Trail Junction to Raintree

-The North Loop Trail will circle around the right (East) end of Mummy Mountain (the prominent cliff that is Mummy Mountain’s Toes) gradually ascending to the base of the toes where the ancient 3,000 year-old Raintree is located.
+The North Loop Trail will circle around the right (East) end of Mummy Mountain (the prominent cliff that is Mummy Mountain’s Toe) gradually ascending to the base of the toes where the ancient 3,000 year-old Bristlecone Pine called Raintree is located.
 Along the way there are spectacular views of Harris Mountain, Griffith Peak, the saddle between (which together make up the Harris/Griffith Circuit) and Fletcher Peak.

 Raintree to Mummy Springs